meetzaveri/hasura-seeds-automation-script/README.md

 #### Use generated seed filenames list and create bash script for applying those seeds via automation

-Copy those lines and paste it into another newly created text file.
+Copy those lines (from raw output) and paste it into another newly created text file.

 When you list all those seed filenames under one text file, then you can take out seed file name by trimming through columns of that text file by using `cut` command.
 ```bash